 The selfish gene theory has become a standard starting point for discussions of evolution and, in this role, has almost completely displaced Darwin's original theory of individual selection.
-When a modern evolutionary biologist looks for the biological importance (purpose) of certain properties of organisms, for example, a particular organ or a certain pattern of behaviour, he does not usually ask how this property increases the biological fitness of its bearer.
-The first thing he considers is how the particular property increases the chance that a copy of the gene that determines this property of its bearer will be transferred to the next generation.
+When a modern evolutionary biologist looks for the biological importance (purpose) of certain properties of organisms, for example, a particular organ or a certain pattern of behavior, he does not usually ask how this property increases the biological fitness of its bearer.
+The first thing that he considers is how the particular property increases the chance that a copy of the gene that determines this property will be transferred to the next generation.

-As the selfish gene theory was established only 30 years ago, it has not yet found its way from the workplaces of scientists studying evolutionary biology to the pages of basic textbooks in the field and even less into general awareness.
-This is fully in agreement with the "Structure of Scientific Revolutions" of Thomas Samuel Kuhn (see Box 3.7 on p.
-43).
-Until the old proponents and co-creators of the original Neodarwinist theory leave for a better world or at least for a welldeserved rest, and are replaced by a new generation of scientists that, metaphorically speaking, absorbed the selfish gene theory with their mother's milk, and until these scientists decline sufficiently to start writing their own textbooks, the new theory will be presented in textbooks maximally as a sort of cream on the cake and not as the basic theoretical framework of the field.
+As the selfish gene theory was established only 30 years ago, it has not yet found its way from the workplaces of scientists studying evolutionary biology to the pages of basic textbooks in the field, and even less into general awareness.
+This is fully in agreement with the ideas contained in the "Structure of Scientific Revolutions" of Thomas Samuel Kuhn (see Box 3.7 on p.
+52).
+Until the old proponents and co-creators of the original Neodarwinist theory leave for a better world or at least for a well-deserved rest, and are replaced by a new generation of scientists that, metaphorically speaking, absorbed the selfish gene theory with their mothers' milk, and until these scientists ripen sufficiently and begin to write their own textbooks, the new theory will be presented in textbooks maximally as a sort of icing on the cake, and not as the basic theoretical framework of the field.
 And, as I shall try to convince you in this chapter, it is not certain that such a situation will ever occur for the selfish gene theory.